PrometheusFree: Concurrent Detection of Laser Fault Injection Attacks in Optical Neural Networks: Acknowledgment

 \section{Acknowledgment}

-This work was supported in part by JSPS KAKENHI (Grant Number 23H04804), JST FOREST Program (Grant Number JPMJFR232Q, Japan), Research support program for JST-FOREST promoted by UOsaka.
-The authors thank Dr.~Ryosuke Matsuo of Osaka University for assistance with measurement of silicon photonics chips.
-The authors thank Prof.~Michihiro Shintani of Kyoto Institute of Technology and Prof.~Masanori Hashimoto of Kyoto University for valuable advices on this research.
+This work was supported in part by JSPS KAKENHI (Grant Numbers 23H04804 and 22H05192), JST FOREST (Grant Number JPMJFR232Q), and JST ASPIRE (Grant Number JPMJAP2429).
+This work was partly achieved through the use of SQUID at D3 Center, The University of Osaka.
+This work was also supported through the activities of VDEC, d.lab, The University of Tokyo, in collaboration with Cadence Design Systems.
+The authors thank Prof. Michihiro Shintani of Kyoto Institute of Technology and Prof. Masanori Hashimoto of Kyoto University for valuable advices on this research.